HeldLab/ProteoSushi/README.md

 ## Results

-Results will be returned as a CSV spreadsheet with one of the following filenames depending on the search engine used:
+Results will be returned as a CSV spreadsheet with the name and location based on what the user chose earlier.

-- “MQ_Rollup.csv” for MaxQuant

-- “Mascot_Rollup.csv” for Mascot

-- “Generic_Rollup.csv” for any other search engine

 The resulting file will include information for each modified residue of interest including: